 Before the ear sculpting surgery, you may have to follow certain instructions like avoiding the intake of aspirin, anti-inflammatory drugs and other medicines that would increase bleeding.
 Keep yourself hydrated for a safe recovery.
 Rinse your skin around the ears with warm water.
 Try to arrange for help on the day of the surgery and also during your recovery.

 The surgery is performed under general anesthesia.
 An incision is made inside or behind the ear to remove or reposition the cartilage.
 If there is extra cartilage which makes the ear stick out, it is removed or if the normal folds are missing from the ear it is re-created by shaping the cartilage.
 The incision is closed with stitches.
 The ears will be wrapped with bandage.

 Soon after the surgery, the surgeon will replace the heavier bandage with a lighter bandage.
 The ears are usually bandaged for 7-10 days so that they remain still and close to the head.
-You should be careful for first 24 hours during your recovery.
+You should be careful with first 24 hours during your recovery.
 Do not rest your head on the operated ear.
 Lie down on a recliner by keeping your head elevated.
 You will be prescribed a few antibiotic ointments to apply on the operated ear for wound healing process.
 A mild form of pain relief may be required the first 1-2 nights after the surgery.